vmware-archive/lobot/README.md

       id_rsa_path: ~/.ssh/id_rsa
     github_private_ssh_key_path: ~/.ssh/id_rsa

-For security, you can add ci.yml to your .gitignore file and store a ci.yml.example without authentication credentials in your repository
+For security, the lobot:install task added config/ci.yml to the .gitignore file since it includes sensitive AWS credentials and your CI users password.
 Keep in mind that the default build script ci_build.sh uses the headless gem and jasmine.
 You'll want to add those to your Gemfile or change your build command.

 ## Modify the soloistrc if necessary